 - Surroundings.
 Do the children appear to respect their environment and are they proud of their school?
 Are they encouraged to put litter into bins - preferably recycling all they can?

-Primary school performance - do they do well?
+Performance - do they do well for all?

 - What value they add and what they do to help children who are struggling.

 - Do they screen youngsters for learning difficulties?
 Who deals with children that have identified needs or especial talents?
 The class teacher, a support assistant, willing parent or someone else?

 - Are there special programmes to stretch those who show real potential?